Based in | Hushmail |

 - Any other information that we deem necessary to record for the purposes of maintaining the system and preventing abuse.

-When it comes to the OpenPGP encryption provided by the service, they say that,
+When it comes to the OpenPGP encryption provided by the service, they say:

-Because of the way the Hushmail encryption system is built, there is a possibility that the company could see and record the passphrase of an account.
+Because of the way the Hushmail encryption system is built, there is a possibility that the company could see and record an account’s passphrase.
 In other words, the Canadian government can order them to record information that could be used to read your encrypted messages.

 Sharing your data with the government and gag orders

 Will Hushmail notify you if they are forced to turn over your data?
 Not a chance.
-They say (emphasis added),
+They say:

 Well at least Hushmail employees won’t be reading your mail, right?
 Don’t be so sure.
 Read these two passages from the policy: